How do we explain violence?

 What is so significant of modern forms of violence that it has produced such large-scale destruction in its wake?

-This volume builds on the political philosophy of Wittgenstein, his notions of peace and violence, to explore how violence in any form is contained within culturally or ideologically formed institutions.
-Drawing on Wittgenstein’s work on language, it explores the link between language and violence, everydayness, culture.
-It examines everyday instances of micro-violence which we sometimes forget to recall.
-This book puts forth the claim that any theory of violence will have to touch upon the many myriad – both micro and macro -- political, social and cultural interactions that make up the human condition.
-The author further comments on the unseen ways in which violence has been instrumentalized in modern history’s many stages to create a spectacle of power so as to reinforce authority.
+This volume builds on the political philosophy of Wittgenstein, his notions of peace and violence, to explore how violence in any form is contained in culturally or ideologically formed institutions.
+Drawing on Wittgenstein’s work on language, it explores the link between language and violence, everydayness and culture.
+It examines everyday instances of micro-violence that we sometimes forget to recall.
+This book puts forth the claim that any theory of violence will have to touch on the myriad – both micro and macro – political, social and cultural interactions that make up the human condition.
+The author further comments on the unseen ways violence has been instrumentalized in modern history’s many stages to create a spectacle of power to reinforce authority.

 The volume will be of great interest to students and scholars of peace and conflict studies, political philosophy, linguistics and modern history.